MatMath/bowerToWebpack_transition/README.md

 - Move the Bower dependency to a NPM/Package.js dependency.
 - Converting the module from src to import.
 - Add webpack-dev-server to serve / follow the progress.
+- Modify the Index.html to load the bundle instead of all dependency.
+- Update the app.module.js to use Import structure.

+## Big challenge:
+- Fighting on why sometime "export {}" and sometime "module.exports = {}" works.
+- Trying to keep as much as the initial structure as possible.

 ## Ressources
 Webpact 2 & 3.
-https://github.com/preboot/angularjs-webpack/blob/master/webpack.config.js
-http://angular-tips.com/blog/2015/06/using-angular-1-dot-x-with-es6-and-webpack/
+Good video to get started with Webpack and How Import/export works: https://egghead.io/lessons/angularjs-angular-with-webpack-requiring-directives https://github.com/preboot/angularjs-webpack/blob/master/webpack.config.js http://angular-tips.com/blog/2015/06/using-angular-1-dot-x-with-es6-and-webpack/